snakeleon/YouCompleteMe-x64/README.md

 be manually corrected using Vim's undo features.
 The quickfix list is *not* populated in this case.
 Inspect `:buffers` or equivalent (see `:help buffers`) to see the buffers that were opened by the command.

+#### The `Format` subcommand

+This commands formats the whole buffer or some part of it according to the value of the Vim options `shiftwidth` and `expandtab` (see `:h 'sw'` and `:h et` respectively).
+To format a specific part of your document, you can either select it in one of Vim's visual modes (see `:h visual-use`) and run the command or directly enter the range on the command line, e.g. `:2,5YcmCompleter Format` to format it from line 2 to line 5.

+Supported in filetypes: `java`

 ### Miscellaneous Commands